 One of the major - and most emotionally charged - accusations that are often used by anti-circumcision activists to persuade parents not to circumcise their infant boys is that circumcision makes the penis less sensitve, and therefore has a negative influence on the infant's future sex life.

 There have been many studies in the past refuting this accusation, but a recent study has provided new evidence showing that the procedure doesn't affect sensitivity - in fact, circumcised and uncircumcised men alike enjoy the same level of sensitivity a study published in The Journal of Urology has found.
 Further information can be found here, and also this article.

-There is now overwhelming evidence based on sound medical research that the claims made that circumcision negatively affects penile sensitivity are completely bogus, and are only used as emotional blackmail by desperate people trying to influence parents.
+There is overwhelming evidence based on several medical research studies that the claims made that circumcision negatively affects penile sensitivity are completely bogus, and are only used as emotional blackmail by desperate people trying to influence parents.
 Please do not fall for this!

 Below are links to brochures on circumcision in English, French and Spanish: